In this article, I’m going to look at the importance of hip extension in running gait.

-Why Is Hip Extension Important For Runners?
+Why is Hip Extension Important for Runners?

-This propulsion is created by us effectively pushing the ground away beneath and behind our forward moving centre of mass.
+This propulsion is effectively created by you pushing the ground away, behind your forward moving centre of mass.
 We can clearly see great examples of this propulsive extension pattern in many elite distance runners.

 Where running pace is governed largely by the combination of stride length and stride frequency (running cadence), it’s clear that the ability to extend well through the propulsive phase is a vital key to developing running speed and efficiency.